BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - Resistant to Magic
 - Throw Stones (range 8", Strength 1)

-**ACTIVE/PASSIVE RULES**

-- **To me, Shire-folk!** `ACTIVE` - Paladin's Stand Fast has a range of 12"; however, only friendly Hobbit models may benefit from Paladin's Stand Fast.
+- **To me, Shire-folk!** `ACTIVE`

+Paladin's Stand Fast has a range of 12"; however, only friendly Hobbit models may benefit from Paladin's Stand Fast.

-- **For Tuckborough!** `PASSIVE` - Friendly Tookish Hunters within 6" of Paladin gain a bonus of +1 To Wound when making Strikes.
+- **For Tuckborough!** `PASSIVE`

+Friendly Tookish Hunters within 6" of Paladin gain a bonus of +1 To Wound when making Strikes.

 </div>